 Value Partnerships Overview

-Through Value Partnerships, Blue Cross Blue Shield of Michigan works collaboratively with physicians, Physician Organizations, and with the majority of the acute-care hospitals in the state to improve the health care provided to all Michigan residents.
+Blue Cross Blue Shield of Michigan works with practitioners, physician organizations and acute-care hospitals in the state to improve the health care for Michigan residents.

 The Value Partnerships program includes several key elements:

-Collaborative Quality Initiatives: CQIs address some of the most common, costly areas of surgical and medical care by facilitating collaboration between Michigan providers and hospitals.
-Participating hospitals and providers collect, share and analyze data through the use of clinical registries, then design and implement changes to improve outcomes associated with complex, technical areas of care.
-CQI registries permit a more robust analysis of the link between processes and outcomes than can be achieved by examining one group or institution alone.
-As of 2014, Blue Cross Blue Shield of Michigan is providing funding and leadership for 14 hospital-based CQIs.
+Participating hospitals and providers collect, share and analyze data through clinical registries.
+Then they design and implement changes to improve outcomes of complex, technical areas of care.
+CQI registries allow for a more robust analysis of the link between processes and outcomes than can be achieved by examining one group or institution alone.